Meet my family!

 A welcome present will be the Total Introduction-Thingy PDF to my book: The Big World According to Little Hunterman.

 (We did add it to the latest version the book.)

 All of my wee-mail friends get to get this PDF-thingy.

 Little Hunterman is the cartoon dog version of a rather shy and risk-averse Parson Russell Terrier called Hunter.

 He fears open windows but loves to be outside, dislikes dog food but treasures found leftovers (and croissants), detests changes in his holy routines and rituals but delights in extra rounds if they include rat-chases of any kind.

 Little Hunterman has a strong sense of order and how the world around him is supposed to behave.
 No exceptions — unless he came up with the new rules himself.

 Flynn (Admiral Flynn van Kwiitsch)

-Together, they share the worries and joys that come with having a little Hunterman.
+Together, they share the worries and joys that come with having a Little Hunterman.

-Hunterman loves him dearly for that.
+Hunterman loves him dearly for this.